moritz-konarski/advent-of-code-2023/README.md

-# advent-of-code-2023
+# Advent of Code 2023

-My advent of code solutions in Rust.
+My <https://adventofcode.com/2023> solutions in Rust.